Aquilio/heroprotocol-node/readme.md

 heroprotocol.gameevents('path/to/replay'[, includeStats])
 ```

+## Pre-requisites

+- `python` must be accessible from the CLI.
+- NodeJS >= v6 is required

 ## API

 Each report method accepts two arguments:

 - `path:String` Path of the replay file to be used.
 - `includeStats:Boolean` defaults to `false`.
 Set to `true` to add the `--stats` argument.

+_Note: There is currently an [open issue](https://github.com/Blizzard/heroprotocol/issues/64) with --stats not returning data._

 Supported methods: